|

 Montage on the Web.

-The two pushbuttons perform the following actions:
+The four pushbuttons perform the following actions:

 - OK: closes the About Montage dialog.